How did Saudi Arabia make it to the Winter Olympics? | DW | 11.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-In a country where temperatures can reach well into the 40s, and with snow slopes nowhere to be seen, Saudi Arabia reaching the Winter Olympics was unlikely.
+In a country where temperatures can be scorching hot, and with snow slopes nowhere to be seen, Saudi Arabia reaching the Winter Olympics was unlikely.
 But with cash and vision, the Gulf country has made it happen.

 Fayik Abdi will become the first person to represent Saudi Arabia at the Winter Olympics this weekend